AIRPLANE PILOT (Military Requirement)

 Retired military are usually ineligible for membership in the Air Force Reserve.
 Retired military personnel who have active Air Force Reserve assignments may apply provided they show assignment (position and unit) on their application.

 The Government's most important asset is its people.

-Applicants must meet the flying hours requirement below, qualify for a USAF Pilot Rating, be an undergraduate pilot trainee (UPT) graduate, have completed an aircraft basic qualification course, and be currently qualified (within the last 36 months) as an Airplane Pilot in a flying component of a U.S. MILITARY ESTABLISHMENT.
+Applicants must meet the flying hours requirement below, qualify for a USAF Pilot Rating, and be currently qualified (within the last 36 months) as an Airplane Pilot in a flying component of a U.S. MILITARY ESTABLISHMENT.
 (Active Duty or Reserve)